jonlong/node-up/README.md

   console.log(token);
 });
 ```
 It's a good idea to make the auth request first and store the resulting token in your app for subsequent requests.
+With that said, I'm not sure if this token expires at some point, so you should be aware of that possibility.

 ###Calling the Endpoints
 The only required parameter for each endpoint is the token.